Filana Therapeutics

-Cassava Sciences is an American pharmaceutical company based in Austin, Texas.
-The company was developing simufilam (previously known as PTI-125 and sumifilam), an oral-tablet drug candidate for the treatment of Alzheimer's disease.
+Filana Therapeutics, Inc. (formerly Cassava Sciences, Inc., formerly Pain Therapeutics Inc.) is an American pharmaceutical company based in Austin, Texas.
+Currently led by President and CEO Richard Barry, Filana is working on developing simufilam to treat tuberous sclerosis complex–related epilepsy.
+The company previously was developing simufilam (formerly known as PTI-125 and sumifilam) as an oral-tablet drug candidate for the treatment of Alzheimer's disease.
 Development of simufilam was discontinued in November 2024 after it failed to show clinical benefit in phase III clinical trials.

-In June 2024, the United States Department of Justice (DOJ) charged an advisor to Cassava Sciences, Hoau-Yan Wang, with fraud over research results related to the experimental drug.
-Less than a month later, the president, chief executive officer and chairman of the board, Remi Barbier, resigned along with Lindsay Burns, his wife, who was a Cassava senior vice president and Wang's co-author.
-The U.S. Securities and Exchange Commission (SEC) filed fraud charges in September 2024 against Cassava, Barbier, Burns and Wang.
-The parties did not admit wrongdoing, but agreed to pay fines of Cassava $40 million, Barbier $175,000, Burns $85,000, and Wang $50,000.
+In June 2024, the United States Department of Justice (DOJ) charged an advisor to Cassava Hoau-Yan Wang, with fraud over research results related to the experimental drug.
+Less than a month later, the president, chief executive officer and chairman of the board, Remi Barbier, resigned along with Lindsay Burns, his wife, who was the company's senior vice president and Wang's co-author.
+The U.S. Securities and Exchange Commission (SEC) filed fraud charges in September 2024 against Barbier, Burns and Wang.
+The parties did not admit wrongdoing, but agreed to pay fines of the company $40 million, Barbier $175,000, Burns $85,000, and Wang $50,000.
 The DOJ dropped the fraud charges against Wang shortly before trial was scheduled to begin in October 2025 without giving a reason.

-Cassava was founded in 1998 by Remi Barbier as Pain Therapeutics, Inc., changing its name in 2019.
+Filana Therapeutics was founded in 1998 by Remi Barbier as Pain Therapeutics, Inc., changing its name in 2019 to Cassava Sciences.
 The company initially worked on three drugs: the pain drugs Oxytrex and Remoxy, and PTI-901, which aimed to treat irritable bowel syndrome.
 The company had no drug approved as of 2021, and no product revenues between 2013 and 2021; with 25 employees, the company's stock was the sixth-best performing in 2021 before falling after concerns over simufilam research.
+On March 10, 2026, a new name Filana Therapeutics was adopted.

 History

 Founding

-Cassava Sciences was founded by Remi Barbier in May 1998 as Pain Therapeutics, focusing on opioids and chronic pain.
+The company was founded by Remi Barbier in May 1998 as Pain Therapeutics, focusing on opioids and chronic pain.
 Barbier first heard of the research led by Stanley M. Crain at the Albert Einstein College of Medicine in New York City around 1993.
 Crain invited Barbier to his lab and explained the potential pharmaceutical and financial benefits.
 In 1998, Barbier started Pain Therapeutics, Inc. in South San Francisco, California, with an initial investment of $1 million.

 Name change

-Following the fourth Food and Drug Administration (FDA) rejection of one of its experimental pain drugs, Remoxy, Cassava announced in August 2018 it would reorganize the company to focus on products for treating and diagnosing Alzheimer's.
+Following the fourth Food and Drug Administration (FDA) rejection of one of its experimental pain drugs, Remoxy, Pain Therapeutics announced in August 2018 it would reorganize the company to focus on products for treating and diagnosing Alzheimer's.
 In 2019, the company changed its name to Cassava Sciences.

+On March 10, 2026, Cassava changed its name a second time to Filana Therapeutics.
+The name reflects its new goal of developing filamin A (FLNA)-targeted drugs for the treatment of brain diseases.